-Once the candidate has assembled an appropriate committee (and received a current Vita from any off-campus members), the candidate submits a completed Dissertation CommitteeForm on Taskstream or to the program office.
+Once the candidate has assembled an appropriate committee (and received a current Vita from any off-campus members), the candidate submits a completed Dissertation Committee Form on Taskstream.
 The dissertation committee is official only when the Director of the Doctoral Program approves the committee and evaluates the form on Taskstream.